Pmiller1208/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in this code because calling the function personalDice, you are running two functions, one inside the other.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is always the same while the number changes because of the variable new roll creates a random number each time.

 c.
 What is the lexical scope of `newRoll`?

+The lexical scope of 'newRoll' ha the function scope of personalDice.

 ### Task 3 - Stretch Goals